jean/collective.hostout/README.rst

 1. "uploadeggs": Any develop eggs are released as eggs and uploaded to the server.
 These will be uploaded directly into the buildout's buildout-cache/downloads/dist directory which buildout uses to find packages before looking up the package index.
-It's very important your development packages package properly by including all the relevant files.
-The easiest way to do this is by using source control, checking in all your source files and installing the relevant setuptools plugin for your source control. e.g. for git do "easy_install setuptools-git".

-Tip: An excellent tool for this is `mkrelease <http://pypi.python.org/pypi/jarn.mkrelease>`_.
-Highly recommended!
+It's very important the packages under development work when packaged, ie are capable of being packaged via "python setup.py sdist".
+A common mistake is when relying on setuptools to automatically detect which files should be included but not have the correct setuptools SCM helpers installed if you are using git or hg e.g. for git do "easy_install setuptools-git".
+This will also upload a "pinned.cfg" which contains the generated version numbers for the packages under development that have been uploaded.

 2. "uploadbuildout": The relevant .cfg files and any files/directories in the "include" parameter are synced to the remote server.

+3. "buildout": Upload a final "pinned.cfg" which includes the generated development package versions pins + all the versions of all the dependencies of the development buildout from where the system is being deployed from.
+These discovered pinned versions are recorded during the local buildout process by the hostout recipe and recorded in a local "hostoutversions.cfg" file.
-3. "buildout": The uploaded production buildout is run on the remote server.
+Buildout is then run on the remote production buildout.

 If you continue to develop your application you can run ``hostout deploy`` each time and it will only upload the eggs that have changed and buildout will only reinstall